 If this line echoes in your dream, your soul may be whispering: “Look again.
 The truth lies deeper still.”

-Dream Within a Dream Within a Dream Meaning
+What does a Dream Within a Dream Mean Spiritually

 This experience—dreaming within multiple nested dreams—is rare, intense, and symbolic of a deep subconscious awakening.
 It mirrors: